Everything You Have Ever Prayed For is Just on the Other Side Of Doubt

 3. Take a Costly Stand

-Justice isn’t theoretical—it’s incarnational.
-Are you willing to risk reputation, convenience, or comfort to side with the vulnerable?
-Standing for the oppressed may alienate you from some circles.
-It may even cost you relationships or influence.
-But Christ’s own life was marked by costly compassion.
-Where is God asking you to take a stand—even if it costs you something?
+Justice is never abstract.
+It takes form in choices.
+Are you willing to risk reputation, comfort, or convenience to side with the vulnerable?
+Standing with the oppressed may isolate you.
+It may cost influence.
+Yet Christ’s own life was marked by costly compassion.
+Where is God asking you to take a stand, even if it costs something?

 4. Ask God for Courage